Barrier nonsubordinacy and absolutely continuous spectrum of block Jacobi matrices: Introduction

-As mentioned in \cite{Jitomirskaya1999}, the subordinacy theory can be obtained from their inequality by the rank-one perturbation theory applied to the corresponding Jacobi operator.
-Let us point out that, under the hypotheses of Theorem~\ref{thm:9-intr}, the last argument can be avoided once one uses our new inequality \eqref{eq:116-intr}.
-Recently, Oliveira--Carvalho in \cite{Oliveira2022} established another analogue of the inequality \eqref{eq:117-intr} for $d \geq 1$ with $s''_{\pm}$ instead of $s_\pm$, where

-and $c_1 > 0, c_2 > 0$ are some non-explicit constants.
-Here $\lnorm{\cdot}_{[0,t]}$ is a variant of \eqref{eq:131''} where the norms on the right-hand side of \eqref{eq:130''} are replaced by the smallest singular values, see \eqref{eq:105c} and \eqref{eq:23a} for the precise definition.
-However, it seems that their inequality is too weak to prove that GLS condition implies absolute continuity of $J$.
-In contrast, Theorem~\ref{thm:9-intr} allows us to prove Theorem~\ref{thm:10-intr}, which as we have mentioned already, leads us to the proof of absolute continuity under GLS condition.

 The article is organized as follows.
-In Section~\ref{sec:2} we fix our notation and prove basic results concerning the family of semi-norms \eqref{eq:131''}.
-Next, in Section~\ref{sec:3n}, we show that $J$ is finitely cyclic and it is unitary equivalent to the multiplication operator on the space $L^2(M)$ of $\CC^d$-valued functions for the matrix measure $M$ from \eqref{eq:149'}.
-In Section~\ref{sec:3s} we study some properties of generalized eigenvectors and transfer matrices in the general block case.
-Section~\ref{sec:4} is devoted to the study of the matrix Weyl function $\Wej$ and its relation to properties of $M$.
-In Section~\ref{sec:5} we prove the central results: Theorem~\ref{thm:9} (cf. Theorem~\ref{thm:9-intr}) --- the main result of the paper and its spectral consequence: Theorem~\ref{thm:10} (cf. Theorem~\ref{thm:10-intr}).
+In Section~\ref{sec:2} we fix our notation and summarize some fundamental results on block Jacobi matrices we need here.
+For some additional background with detailed proofs we refer to \cite{Weyl}.
+In Section~\ref{sec:5} we prove the central results: Theorem~\ref{thm:9} --- the main result of the paper and its spectral consequence: Theorem~\ref{thm:10} (cf. Theorem~\ref{thm:10-intr}).
 Section~\ref{sec:6} extends some well-known conditions implying nonsubordinacy from $d=1$ to the general case.
 In particular, it covers: GLS (Generalized Last--Simon) condition, GBS (Generalized Behncke--Stolz) condition and $H$ (homogenous) class condition.
 Finally, in Section~\ref{sec:7}, we show some examples and counterexamples illustrating the applicability of our results.
-In Appendix~\ref{vecmacmeas} we collected basic notions and simple facts concerning vector and matrix measures, used in the previous sections.